odoo/documentation/content/applications/inventory_and_mrp/inventory/management/products/usage.rst

 Packaging
 =========

-The packaging is the physical container that protects your product.
-If you are selling computers, the packaging contains the computer with the notice and the power plug.
+The packaging is a standard container containing several units of your product.
+If you are selling cans of soda, the packagings would be a 6-Pack, a 15-Pack or even a pallet.

-In Odoo, packagings are used for indicative purposes on sale orders.
+In Odoo, packagings are used for indicative purpose on sales/purchase orders and transfers.
-They can be specified on the product form, in the inventory tab.
+The main difference between packagings and units of measure is that packagings are defined at product level while UoMs are generic.

 .. image:: media/usage_07.png
     :align: center